Susan Gabbard – JBS International

 Jason Hackworth is a professor of planning and geography at the University of Toronto.
 He writes broadly about urban political economy with a focus on North American cities.
 He is author of two books, The Neoliberal City (2007), and Faith-Based (2012), and numerous journal articles.
 His current research focuses on the politics of land abandonment in Rust Belt cities.

-Simon F. Haeder – University of Wisconsin-Madison
+Simon F. Haeder – The Pennsylvania State University

 Ella Hafermalz – University of Sydney Business School

 Ella Hafermalz is a postdoctoral researcher at the University of Sydney Business School.
 Her PhD thesis investigates remote and flexible work practices in Australia.